odpi/egeria-docs/site/docs/types/2/0220-Files-and-Folders.md

 - *AvroFile* is organized according to the [Apache Avro](https://avro.apache.org) specification.
 - *JSONFile* is encoded using [JavaScript Object Notation (JSON)](https://www.json.org/json-en.html).
 - *ParquetFile* is encoded using [the Apache Parquet format](https://parquet.apache.org/).
+- *SpreadsheetFile* is a file containing tabular data and formula.

 ## FileFolder